Aleksacom/ai-orchestration-framework/README.md

 Same flow, but you'll save files and run git commands manually.
 The AI tells you exactly what to type.

-### Brand new to terminals?

-Read [`docs/getting-started-non-developer.md`](docs/getting-started-non-developer.md) first.
-It walks you through installing a friendly terminal app (Warp), setting up git, and getting your first AI coding session running.

 ## What you get